mani-shashi/cloud-gcp/README.md

 - **CI/CD:** Integrated with Google Cloud Build for automated builds and deployments
 - **Monitoring:** Setup with Google Cloud Monitoring and Logging for app health and performance tracking

-### For source code navigate to `./reactApp` directory
+### For more details, please navigate to `./reactApp` directory

 ---

 ## About Me
 I am a Google Cloud Platform - Associate Cloud Engineer (GCP ACE) certified professional with hands-on experience in managing cloud infrastructure using Bash scripts and GUI.

 As a certified professional, I possess a comprehensive understanding of Google Cloud Platform services and best practices.
 I have developed a broad and practical understanding of Google Cloud Platform’s core services.
 My expertise spans APIs, BigQuery, Cloud Storage, Compute Engine, GKE, and IAM.
 Additionally, I am proficient in serverless technologies such as Cloud Functions, App Engine, and Cloud Run, enabling efficient deployment of applications without managing servers.
 This well-rounded skill set empowers me to architect and operate robust, scalable, and secure cloud solutions tailored to diverse business needs.